Jennifer Aniston Has A Secret Admirer! ‘Riverdale’ Star In Love With Her

-There’s something about Jennifer Aniston that make men, and not only ordinary men, but some of the hottest men in the world fall for her.
-She is currently married to Justin Theroux, got divorced from Brad Pitt, and dated Tate Donovan, Paul Rudd, Vince Vaughn, Paul Sculfor and John Mayer.
+There’s something about Jennifer Aniston that makes men — and not only ordinary men, but some of the hottest men in the world — fall for her.
+She is currently married to Justin Theroux, got divorced from Brad Pitt, and dated Tate Donovan, Paul Rudd, Vince Vaughn, Paul Sculfor, and John Mayer.

 The 48-year-old actress gained fame when she starred as Rachel Green in the popular NBC series Friends.
 Her character’s love interest in the show is Ross Geller played by David Schwimmer, but instead of the 50-year-old actor falling for her, it was his on-screen son Ben that fell for her.
 During an interview with New York Post, Cole Sprouse confessed that he was in love with Jennifer Aniston.